 - When starting out, abseil down a canyon with either a guide, tour group, or other experienced canyoners.
 There are a few qualified guides in Townsville.

 - There is no universal whistle signal system for canyoning.
 Each country has its own system.
-Some countries have more than one system that are significantly different from each other.
+Some countries have more than one system, and they are significantly different from each other.
 Some are relatively complex similar to Morse code.
 Know and understand the local signalling system (whistle, hands, verbal) and check with your team that you are all on the same page beforehand.
 Communication is important.
-See these two whistles: Rodcle Whistle and Storm All Weather Whistle.
+See these two whistles: Rodcle Whistle and Storm All-Weather Whistle.

 - Keep group numbers to a maximum of eight.
 The ideal group number is four - two teams of two, each carrying a rope - making for a perfect balance between speed and safety in numbers.
 The minimum number is three - one can go get help, and one stays with the injured.

 - Remove all jewellery, and tie long hair out of the way to stop it from being caught in the descender.